100 Florida Trails®

 paddling, fishing, picnicking and wildlife viewing.

-part of the Florida Coast-to-Coast Trail.
+create 36 miles of continuous biking.
+Part of the Florida Coast-to-Coast Trail.

 Van Fleet State Trail - a Top 10